Rock Art Moon Calendars

 Moon Calendars in Negev Desert Rock Art

-The Moon is the most recognizable heavenly object.
-Its size, grandeur, and the proximity to man-made him undisputedly the most important god in ancient times.
-There is evidence that it was tracked 20,000 years ago, long before the agricultural revolution.
-Moon observation played an important role in the measurement of time and as crude calendars.
+The Moon is the most recognizable heavenly object in the night sky.
+Its size and grandeur and proximity to earth made him undisputedly the most important god in ancient times.
+There is evidence that it was tracked 40,000 years ago and played an important role in the creation of crude calendars.

-In (Fig.1) we see an example of an ancient lunar calendar; from the Lascaux Caves dated 15,000 BC.
+In Fig.1 we see a famous example of ancient lunar calendars; from the Lascaux Caves dated 15,000 BC.
 The twenty-eight dots, painted under the pregnant four-legged animal, indicate a count of a lunar cycle.
 The animal pregnancy symbolizes renewal, the same quality inherent in the moon cycle.
-Under the deer, there is a square with thirteen dots, representing the number of crescent moon nights until full Moon, and is a shorthand notation for counting the lunar cycle.
-The count proceeded in both directions forming twenty-six days, the number of days the Moon appears in the sky.
+On the right side under the deer, there is a square with thirteen dots, representing the number of crescent moon nights for half the moon cycle.
+The count proceeds in both directions forming twenty-six days, the number of days the Moon appears in the sky.
 The square is a “rest station” that marks the moonless days.

 More deciphering, in a new book Rock Art in Israel, available online.